andres81/Model_of_the_Psyche/case-files/society-rules-of-engagement/README.md

 <p>By way of manipulating the perception of one-self, internal manipulation, or
 by way of manipulating the situation itself, one can manipulate and steer the to consume emotions/feelings of one-self.
+<p>But how can you morally justify any form of manipulation of any situation,
+when it is impossible to know the consequences of said manipulations in the form of effect on others?
+[Hell is other people](https://en.wikipedia.org/wiki/No_Exit) becomes you potentially, to the individual the others can become a source of pleasant situations at the cost of them.

-Taking the point of view of someone choosing the Sartrian situation as a starting point of engagement with the world, and all phenomena reaching this person, than we know the person perceives itself as free to choose and responsible for its actions.
+<p>Taking the point of view of someone choosing the Sartrian situation as a
+starting point of engagement with the world, and all phenomena reaching this person, then we know the person perceives itself as free to choose and being responsible for its actions.
+A person with this starting point entering any situation, that chooses to act morally responsible, will have to choose to never manipulate the situation for the mere goal of consuming the emotions/feelings that are a consequence of said manipulation.

 # Feminism Revisited